iancaragol/Feyre/docs/developer-updates.md

 **Have any questions?
 Reach out on the Feyre discord channel!**

 ---
+## 4/21/22 - Message Content deadline moved to August 31st 2022

+Good news!
+Message Content was delayed until August 31st, Discord was probably nervous about losing hundreds of un-updated bots.

+Even though deadline was moved back, I will continue the work to depreciate the old version of Feyre and migrate to slash commands over the next month.

 ## 4/16/22 - The Great Rewrite & Slash Commands

 On 4/30/2022 Discord will be requiring all Verified bots to apply for the Message Content intent in order to read the content of messages.
-You can read more about this change here:
+You can read more about this change [here](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ#:~:text=MESSAGE%20CONTENT%20IS%20BECOMING%20A,in%2075%20or%20more%20servers.)

 To summarize, most bots (including Feyre) rely on reading Message Content in order parse commands.
 For example, to parse a command like `!roll`, Feyre will look at all messages starting with an `!`, then if that `!` is followed by `roll`, it will treat the message as a roll command.
 Even though Feyre has been a verified bot for almost 3 years, it does not meet the strict requirements for the Message Content intent.
 This means that Feyre has no choice but to move to Slash Commands.